Effective from 21/06/2021

 Duty to Disclose

 It is your responsibility to provide complete and accurate information for Insurers when you take out your Insurance Policy, throughout the life of that policy and when you renew your Insurance.
 It is important that you ensure all statements made on proposal forms, claim forms and other documents are, to your knowledge and belief, full and accurate.
+As your circumstances change, your needs will change.
+You must advise us of those changes and request a review of the relevant policy so that we can ensure that you are provided with up to date advice and products best suited to your needs.
 Failure to disclose any material information to your Insurers could invalidate your insurance cover and could mean that all or part of a claim may not be paid.

 Investor Compensation Act, 1998